magnusp/rocket-fuel/README.md

 The application's main goal is to share knowledge inside an organisation.
 One may find a lot of information on Google, Stack Overflow etc. Typically an organisation has a lot of internal knowledge that everyone needs to learn where historically a lot of tools have been used to aid this problem (Confluence etc.).
 The problem is that this documentation has typically been hard to find and maintain.
 Rocket fuel solves this problem by integrating with Slack, a tool used by many organisations.
 With the help of the Slack integration, questionRepresentations and answers can be added to Rocket fuel by integrating it to the workflow people are used to.

 After some time, a lot of questionRepresentations and answers will be added to Rocket fuel.
 You can search for questionRepresentations in Rocket fuel as well as answerRepresentation questionRepresentations there.
-To filter out all the noise, a rating system is used for questionRepresentations and answers, so that the most relevant questionRepresentations and answers will be shown to the user.
+To filter out all the noise, a rating system is used for questionRepresentations and answers, so that the most relevant questionRepresentations and answers will be shown to the userDocument.

 ## This is how it works.